Background Checks and Florida

-Felons, domestic abusers, and other prohibited people attempt to buy guns regularly in Florida—and are stopped only by a background check.
+Felons, domestic abusers, and other people prohibited from owning guns attempt to buy them regularly in Florida—and are stopped because of a background check.

-A recent study of the online gun market Armlist.com revealed a massive marketplace where unchecked gun sales are taking place between complete strangers meeting online, allowing criminals and other prohibited purchasers an easy avenue for access.
+- An investigation of the online gun market Armlist.com (“Armslist”) revealed a massive marketplace where unchecked gun sales are taking place between complete strangers meeting online, allowing criminals and other prohibited purchasers an easy avenue for access.

-In 2018 alone, there were 93,497 Florida ads on Armslist.com for firearm sales that would not require a background check.
-In fact, Florida had the second highest number of total ads that did not require a background check across the country.6Everytown for Gun Safety.
-Unchecked: Over 1 Million Online Firearm Ads, No Background Checks Required.
-February 2019. https://every.tw/2UXjYwf.
+- Each year, there are more than 100,000 ads on Armslist offering firearms for sale in Florida where no background check is legally required.
+In fact, Florida has the second highest number of total ads that did not require a background check across the country.6Everytown for Gun Safety Support Fund.
+Unchecked: An Investigation of the Online Firearm Marketplace.
+February 2021. https://bit.ly/3ufNKio.

-Further investigation into those looking to purchase firearms on Armslist.com revealed that 1 in 7 prospective buyers in Florida would have failed a background check—a rate nearly 10 times higher than those who fail background checks at licensed dealers or in other contexts where background checks are required. Ø Critics of background check laws claim they will not make a difference in how guns are sold.
+- Critics of background check laws claim they will not make a difference in how guns are sold.
 But Everytown’s investigation showed that laws matter.
 Unlicensed sellers in states that have passed background check laws show a high degree of compliance—with 84 percent of sellers from states with background check laws directly stating the sale would need a check, and no one in Florida indicating a background check was required.

 The unlicensed sale loophole diminishes the public safety impact of the landmark gun laws that Florida passed after the Parkland shooting.

-- Between March 2018 and December 2019, more than 3,200 petitions for an Extreme Risk order were filed in Broward County alone.
-Of these cases, 28 were where the person was accused of domestic violence, 45 where the person was suffering from mental illness, and 34 where the person was contemplating suicide.7Lipscomb J. Florida’s post-Parkland “Red Flag” law has taken guns from dozens of dangerous people.
+- Between March 2018 and December 2019, more than 3,200 petitions for an Extreme Risk order were filed in Florida, with at least one petition filed in 88 percent of counties in Florida.8Everytown for Gun Safety Support Fund.
+Extreme Risk Laws Save Lives.
+January 2021. https://bit.ly/3uta1t9.
+Florida’s Extreme Risk law was invoked in 2018 to stop a potential school shooter who said killing people would be “fun and addicting.”9Lipscomb J. Florida’s post-Parkland “Red Flag” law has taken guns from dozens of dangerous people.
 Miami New Times.
 August 7, 2018. https://bit.ly/2ORW56U.
-Florida’s Extreme Risk law was invoked that year to stop a potential school shooter who said killing people would be “fun and addicting.”8Lipscomb J. Florida’s post-Parkland “Red Flag” law has taken guns from dozens of dangerous people.
-Miami New Times.
-August 7, 2018. https://bit.ly/2ORW56U.
-And yet without background checks required on all gun sales, those individuals could simply buy guns with no questions asked.
+And yet without background checks required on all gun sales, individuals under Extreme Risk orders could simply buy guns with no questions asked.

-Every year, over 2,500 Floridians are killed with guns and thousands more are shot and injured.10Centers for Disease Control and Prevention.
+- Every year, over 2,750 Floridians are killed with guns and over 4,200 more are shot and wounded.11Centers for Disease Control and Prevention.
 National Center for Injury Prevention and Control, Web-based Injury Statistics Query and Reporting System (WISQARS) Fatal Injury Reports.
 A yearly average was developed using five years of most recent available data: 2015 to 2019 ; Ted R. Miller and David Swedler, analysis of HCUP nonfatal injury: 2017.

 Requiring background checks on all gun sales would not be burdensome to law-abiding Floridians.
-In fact, 99.8 percent of Floridians live within 10 miles of a gun dealer—so it’s easy and convenient to get the background check done.13 There are 2,728 unique gun dealers in Florida, nearly three times as many as McDonald’s and six times as many as post offices.13Federal Firearms Listings.
+In fact, 99.8 percent of Floridians live within 10 miles of a gun dealer—so it’s easy and convenient to get the background check done.
+There are 2,764 unique gun dealers in Florida, three times as many as McDonald’s and six times as many as post offices in the state.15Federal Firearms Listings.
 Washington, D.C.
 ATF. https://bit.ly/2SPLs9O.
-Analyses were done to determine the latitude and longitude of each licensed dealer and duplicates by latitude, longitude, and state were removed for a total of 2,728 unique licensed gun dealers in Florida; Andrews, Colman.
+Analyses were done to determine the latitude and longitude of each licensed dealer and duplicates by latitude, longitude, and state were removed; Andrews, Colman.
 Is your state ‘lovin’ it’?
 A look at where the most McDonald’s are located in the US.
 USA Today. https://bit.ly/2vWWugb; Postmaster Finder.
 Washington, D.C.
 United States Postal Service. https://bit.ly/2qiWoOi.

 Loopholes in the background check law enable gun trafficking in Florida.

-- Between 2015 and 2019, over 84,000 crime guns were recovered in crimes in states outside of Florida—nearly half of these crime guns were traced in states that do not require a background check on all gun sales, including 78 percent which originated in Florida.17Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF).
+- Between 2015 and 2019, over 84,000 crime guns were recovered in Florida.
+Ninety-three percent of these crime guns originated in states that do not require a background check on all gun sales, including 78 percent which originated in Florida.17Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF).
 Firearms trace data. https://bit.ly/2nigapL.
-Totals were developed using five years of most recent available data: 2013 to 2017.
-This excludes crime guns recovered in Colorado and Delaware in 2013, Washington in 2013 and 2014, and Oregon in 2013 through2015 before these states passed comprehensive background check laws.
+Totals were developed using five years of most recent available data: 2015 to 2019.